 - Biochemical markers to assess the micronutrient status of animals

-- Nutrigenomics, Nutraceuticals, Functional foods
+- Nutrigenomics, Nutraceuticals and Functional foods

 - Probiotics/ prebiotics for enhancing nutrient utilization

-- Adaptation strategies climate change through shelter management
+- Adaptation strategies for climate change

-- Development of diagnostics and immuno prophylactics for various diseases using biotech and nanotech tools
+- Development of diagnostics and immuno-prophylactics for various diseases using biotech and nanotech tools

 - Pharmacogenomics for design of new generation and indigenous drugs.